 The participants of the PhoNa consortium from all over Germany have found great inspiration and scientific stimuli by researching on photonic nanomaterials, and will continue to do so.
 Hence, their results will further contribute to sustainably support innovation, technology and fundamental nanosciences in Germany.

 With the closing of the funding period of PhoNa, this website will no longer be updated.

 In summer 2009, an advanced research initiative on Photonic Nanomaterials (PhoNa) led by the Friedrich-Schiller-Universität (FSU) Jena has succeeded in a highly competitive call of the German Federal Ministry of Education and Research for excellence in research and innovation.
 As a result, a focused research program on Photonic Nanomaterials was established in 2010.
-This joined effort gathers a number of leading German research institutions from the Max Planck Society, the Helmholtz Society, and the Fraunhofer Society together with partners from Germany's photonics industry.
-The PhoNa consortium conducts research on a broad spectrum of linear and nonlinear Photonic Nanomaterials, as e.g. metamaterials, photonic crystals, plasmonics, diffractive structures, and their application in fields such as biology, chemistry, and material sciences.
-For the upcoming five years this program will secure major funding for this field of research, which is understood to be essential to assure progress in optics and photonics.
-PhoNa is one of the main strategic projects of the Abbe Center of Photonics which represents the core research and education activities in optics and photonics at the Friedrich-Schiller-Universität Jena.
+This joined effort gathered a number of leading German research institutions from the Max Planck Society, the Helmholtz Society, and the Fraunhofer Society together with partners from Germany's photonics industry.
+The PhoNa consortium conducted research on a broad spectrum of linear and nonlinear Photonic Nanomaterials, as e.g. metamaterials, photonic crystals, plasmonics, diffractive structures, and their application in fields such as biology, chemistry, and material sciences.
+From 2010 until 2014, this program secured major funding for this field of research, which is understood to be essential to assure progress in optics and photonics.
+PhoNa was one of the main strategic projects of the Abbe Center of Photonics.